-- ▼ arrange for the AESS to be audited, if required (refer to section 2.2.2 of this guide), and - ▼ lodge the AESS and supporting documents with IPART by no later than 30 April of the year following the compliance year (eg, for the 2018 compliance year Scheme Participants must lodge their AESS by 30 April 2019).
+▼ lodge the AESS and supporting documents with IPART by no later than 30 April of the year following the compliance year (eg, for the 2019 compliance year Scheme Participants must lodge their AESS by 30 April 2020).

 If a Scheme Participant fails to lodge an AESS or nil return form in accordance with our requirements, we may make a default assessment for the Scheme Participant.
 Where a Scheme Participant or IPART calculates an energy savings shortfall, the Scheme Participant will be required to pay a penalty by 30 June of the year following the compliance year.